icrc/openmrs-android-fhir/README.md

 1. `resourceId` of the registration questionnaire synced from the server.
 2. `file name` of the registration questionnaire in the assets folder.

 Use the `show_review_page_before_submit` toggle to decide whether a review screen is displayed before users submit questionnaire responses.
-The fragment builders read this boolean and call `showReviewPageBeforeSubmit(...)` so disabling it skips the intermediate review page for workflows such as patient registration or encounter capture.【F:core/src/main/java/org/openmrs/android/fhir/fragments/GenericFormEntryFragment.kt†L80-L138】 Configure the flag in `local.properties`; the default value is documented in `local.properties.default`.【F:local.properties.default†L18-L24】
+The fragment builders read this boolean and call `showReviewPageBeforeSubmit(...)` so disabling it skips the intermediate review page for workflows such as patient registration or encounter capture.
+Configure the flag in `local.properties`; the default value is documented in `local.properties.default`.

 ---